Attorney Disbarred: Will a Legal Malpractice Lawsuit Follow?

 - You are required to show that you suffered financial loss due to the lawyer’s breach.
 For instance, if a personal injury attorney failed to file a lawsuit within the statute of limitations and you were barred from pursuing compensation, you experienced financial loss.
 You may be able to recover the amount that you may have obtained if your claim was properly filed.

-Trust a Skilled Attorney with Your Legal Malpractice Case
+Trust a Skilled Attorney With Your Connecticut Legal Malpractice Case